 Irish actor Peter Halpin launched his professional film career starring as Malachy McCourt in Alan Parker’s critically acclaimed Angela’s Ashes.
+Most recently he is best known for creating the role of Theo Nelson, Foggy Nelson’s brother in Marvel’s smash hit television show on Netflix.
+He also played James O’Driscoll in the acclaimed new game: Red Dead Redemption 2.
 Among his other film and television credits he is proud to list; Fergus Doran in RTE’s medical drama The Clinic.
 A stirring portrayal of Joseph Hanratty in Neil Jordan’s controversial masterpiece Breakfast On Pluto and Phil Connors in RTE/BBC’s equine drama series Rough Diamond directed by Simon Massey.
 Halpin garnered further credit for his role as Eugene in the multi-award winning film Garage with Academy Award winning director; Lenny Abrahamson.

 Halpin’s work in commercials gave him national face recognition as the friendly representative of Ireland’s largest bank, Allied Irish Bank (AIB) whose First Time Buyer commercial, directed by Damien O’ Donnell, aired continually for four years in Ireland.
 His work in the mini-drama commercial for myNewYorkEye digital magazine is shot against the back drop of New York City.
-He wound back the clock and recreated the iconic scene of “Lunch Atop A Skyscraper” for Seamless food delivery companies super smart and funny commercial, which aired for the past two years.
-Halpin can currently be seen in New Lottery’s “Take Five” hilarious new commercial, wherein he plays a doomed rag tag soldier, which is currently airing.
+He wound back the clock and recreated the iconic scene of “Lunch Atop A Skyscraper” for Seamless food delivery companies super smart and funny commercial, which aired for two years on US network television.
+Halpin can currently be seen in New Lottery’s “Take Five” hilarious new commercial, wherein he plays a doomed rag tag soldier.

 Halpin’s professional stage career began with the renowned Druid Theatre Company as Carthalawn in their acclaimed production of Sive directed by Tony Award winning; Garry Hynes.
 Other stage appearances include his portrayal of Horse in The Castlecomer Jukebox produced by Red Kettle Theater Company and directed by Jim Nolan and his dual roles as both Silvius and Le Beau in Classic Stage Ireland’s production of As You Like It.
 Halpin’s versatility allowed him to undertake the lead role of Gerry along with multiple other characters in John Breen’s masterpiece, Alone It Stands.
 He also recorded a DVD of the show with Gyre & Gimble Productions.
 Halpin has performed in both Macbeth and Salome with Bottom Dog Theatre Company.